These are the 5 best gay Pride events in Spain – a place we rate as one of the most gay friendly countries in the world!

 Plus, with stunning seaside hotels nearby, you needn't even worry about having to travel too far away for the parties!
 We made sure to book ours almost a year in advance though (yep, that's how quick the best rooms get snapped up), but it meant we got to dance into the small hours of the morning, and not worry about getting back to our warm beds.

 Sitges Pride takes place every year in mid-June.
+For more, check out our detailed gay guide to Sitges.

 Located just off the coast of Africa are the Canary Islands.
 One of them, Gran Canaria, has a huge gay scene, with one of the best gay Pride events in Spain: Maspalomas Pride!
 Going strong for 18 years, it just gets better and more popular each year.